roheen781/North-by-Northeast-Journeys-main/content/english/departures/The Eastern Odyssey.md

 type : project
 ---

-#### A trek in the worlds northernmost lowland rainforest

-This trekking holiday takes you to the Namdapha National Park located in eastern Arunachal Pradesh.
-Namdapha is one of the largest protected areas of Asia as well as the northernmost lowland evergreen rainforest of the world.
-We take you walking for 4 days through thick rain forest, grasslands and riverine areas of the national park.

-Perched between the East Himalayan and the Indo-Burmese Biodiversity hotspots Namdapha is home to over 1000 species of plants, 425 avian species and over 90 species of mammals.
-This is also the only wildlife park to host four big cats in India, namely the Royal Bengal Tiger, Spotted Leopard, Snow Leopard and the Clouded Leopard.

-The entire proceedings has been designed with the pandemic in mind.
-Our intention is to take you far from the hustle bustle of daily life and deep into inarguably the wildest region of India.
+#### Chasing India's first sunrise

+We take you to far east of India, to the land of the ‘Dawn lit ‘Mountains’.
+Typically when one talks of Arunachal Pradesh, Tawang and Ziro valley automatically come up, rest is mostly unknown.
+Here we take you to the far east of Arunachal Pradesh bordering Tibet and Myanmar, infact to the point where the first rays of the sun hits India.

 ###### OVERVIEW
 ```
 > Level: Easy to Moderate
-> Total Days: 6
+> Total Days: 7
-> Walking days: 4
+> Walking days: 2
-> Avg. walking time: 5 - 6 hrs
-> Terrain: 80% undulating
+> Terrain: 80% Hilly / Mountanous
-> Altitude variation: 300 to 950 mts
+> Altitude variation: 50 to 1900 mts

 > Airport In: Dibrugarh (Assam)
 > Airport Out: Dibrugarh (Assam)